synapsecns/sanguine/docs/bridge/docs/04-Routers/01-Synapse-Router/index.md

 # Synapse Router

-The Synapse Router overhauls current Synapse Bridge contracts to abstract much of the complexity around liquidity based bridging to one simple [`bridge()`](/docs/Developers/Bridge-SDK/#bridge) function.
+The Synapse Router abstracts much of the complexity around liquidity based bridging and Synapse Bridge contracts into a single [`bridge()`](/docs/Bridge/SDK/#bridge) function.

 <!-- The new Router is comprised of one bridge() function and three supporting functions that help to construct a bridge transaction.
 All of the mentioned are organized by an important struct called a “Query”.
 Before diving into these functions, a deeper understanding of how the bridge actually works is fundamental. -->